fiduh/aws-networking-modules/README.md

 This repo contains modules for creating production grade network topology and it's components on AWS

 #### Main Modules
-The three main modules are:
+The Two main modules are:

 * vpc-microservices: Launch a vpc meant to house public facing and stateless applications. the VPC includes 2 tiers of subnets (public, hybrid app), internet gateway, routing rules, network access control list, security groups, NAT gateways, egress only gateways.